 This is all well and good, but let's talk about the things that really trip people up: using parentheses and other punctuation.
 Does the period go inside or outside the parentheses?
 How about the comma?
 Let's clear up this confusion once and for all.

-If the part in parenthesis is inside a sentence, the punctuation goes outside the parentheses:
+If the part in parentheses is inside a sentence, the punctuation goes outside the parentheses:

 Sally felt queasy (maybe eating six cupcakes was a bad idea).

-If the part in parentheses is not within another sentence, the punctuation goes inside the parentheses:
+If the part in parentheses is a complete sentence but not within another sentence, the punctuation goes inside the parentheses:

 Henry tracked mud across the floor as he came in from the rain.
 (Sorry, Mom.)